Master of Architecture (MArch)

 How to Apply

-The application process is completed in four steps:
+The application process is completed in six steps:

-4. Submit your portfolio via the SlideRoom application via this link (http://asoaau.slideroom.com).
+5. Submit your portfolio via the SlideRoom application via this link (http://asoaau.slideroom.com) and save your Portfolio Upload Receipt.
 Please note that SlideRoom will charge a fee in USD to use their online Application Management service.
+Examples of previously submitted portfolios may be found on our above-mentioned Architecture Next website.

 Checklist: